-Welcome to our lockdown events and our RTS London Podcasts.
+Welcome to our lockdown events and podcasts.

-To enable you to experience again some of the recent RTS London events, we have created podcast versions of them for you to enjoy on demand.
+And to enable you to experience again some of the recent RTS London events, we have created podcast versions of them for you to enjoy on demand.

 At launch there are five podcasts: David Abraham talking with Chris Curtis at the Christmas Lecture; a production focus with the team behind the award-winning ITV2 sitcom Timewasters; our careers examination of How to Get Ahead in Animation; a fascinating look into The Future of TV; and — available for the first time — The Future of BBC: Notes for the Next DG chaired by Roger Bolton with Patrick Barwise, David Elstein and Alice Enders.

 We’ll be adding more in the coming weeks, and you can find the RTS London Podcast by simply searching for ‘RTS London Podcast’ on your favourite podcast app.

 This week sees the 60th Anniversary of Television Centre - see the article with links to fascinating videos, including the first ever programme from TVC

 RTS London is run by members of the Royal Television Society who organise activities in and around the capital for anyone who works or is interested in television.